GrinonBarrett/Taksidos/To Do.md

 For this update:
-* Create Asterion as a legendary creature.
+* Create Asterian as a playable species.
 * Create Mystic class.
 * Create ~~6~~ 4 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon).
 * Create 3 more greater serviles (One is a knight, another is a griffin, and another is a clay golem like entity)